``

 Banks, C. W.

-Charles William Banks.
-He lived at 11 Buckland Avenue, and was killed at the Conservative Club on 23 March 1943, aged 54.
-He was the husband of the late Ethel Rose Banks and son of William and Esther Banks, of 1 Avenue Road.
-He was buried at Charlton from Avenue Road on 28th March 1942, 31 2S.
+Charles William Banks was employed on the RE staff and had returned to England from France when the enemy had advanced to the coast.
+He lived at 11 Buckland Avenue, and was killed at the Conservative Club on 23 March 1942, aged 54.
+He was buried from Avenue Road on 28 March at Charlton.
+31 2S.

 Barker, H. J.

-Helen Jane Barker, nee Burnes.
+Helen Jane Barker, née Burnes.
 She died on 12 August 1940 in an explosion at St Radigunds Road, aged 38.
 She had been for several years a Nursing Sister of the St John's A.B and was a Nursing Auxiliary attached to a First Aid Post.
 She was killed on her way to her duties.

-The funeral was held on 19th August at St Andrew's, C8 12, where the flag of the St John Ambulance Brigade was flown at half mast during the service.
+The funeral was held on 19 August at St Andrew's, Buckland, Dover, C8 12, where the flag of the St John Ambulance Brigade was flown at half mast during the service.
 Her coffin was draped with the flag of the Borough, and the uniform hat and gloves from St John's laid thereon.
 Nursing Sisters and Auxiliaries formed a guard at the graveside, while First Aid members were pall bearers.
+There were very many floral tributes, one touching one attributed to "The Garden and Pets she loved, "Chum", Tony and Buster".

 Benbow, C. T.